vansiapritish17-sudo/distortion-aware-object-localization/README.md

 Every image carries dark dots drawn from a 36-position canonical lattice at x, y ∈ {48, 80, 112, 144, 176, 208}.
 The pattern is deliberately **sparse and partially occluded**: each image shows a random subset, dot contrast and radius vary, and background-coloured patches remove further regions.
+The patches are placed adversarially, covering the densest surviving cluster of dots rather than landing at random.
 Which positions are present is not disclosed, so establishing the correspondence between detected dots and lattice positions is part of the problem rather than a given.
 A documented minority of images — about 28% — carry only a handful of dots,